-Funds used to liquidate accrued compensated absences included the general fund, street fund, water fund, wastewater fund, event center fund, storm water fund, and public works administration fund.
+Funds used to liquidate accrued compensated absences included the general fund, street fund, water fund, water fund, and public works administration fund.

 7. Long-term obligations

 In the government-wide financial statements, and proprietary fund types in the fund financial statements, long-term obligations are reported as liabilities in the applicable governmental activities, business-type activities, or proprietary fund type statement of net position.
 Bond premiums and discounts, are deferred and amortized over the life of the bonds using the bonds-outstanding method.
 Bonds payable are reported net of the applicable bond premium or discount.